 FULL-TIME AND SUMMER INTERNSHIP OFFER TIMELINES: Employers may extend an offer to a candidate at any time.
 However, two to four weeks must be given to allow the candidate to make an informed decision about accepting an offer.

-- Fall Interviews: Employers conducting interviews in the fall semester must give students until the first business day of December to respond to an offer, without undue pressure to respond on an earlier date.
+- Fall Interviews: Employers conducting interviews in the fall semester are encouraged to give students until the first business day of December to respond to an offer, without undue pressure to respond on an earlier date.
 Students interviewing on or after the first business day of December should be given a minimum of two weeks to respond to an offer.

 - Spring Interviews: Employers conducting interviews in the spring semester must give students a minimum of two weeks to respond to an offer, without pressure to respond on an earlier date.